 The new school building will be located at Pasir Ris and is estimated to be ready in the year 2028.
 In the interim, all classes are held within the premises of Metta Welfare Association and Metta School which are co-located at Simei.

-We believe that all children on the autism spectrum is unique and their needs are different from each other.
+We believe that all children on the autism spectrum are unique and their needs are different from each other.
 They have unique talents as well.

 We believe that all children can learn, we have to design programme/interventions to equip them with the necessary knowledge, skills and attributes; so that they are empowered to take care of themselves and earn their own keep.

 The subjects offered for the young students entering Maitri Programme are:

 - Performing & Visual Arts

 5. 居家生活与 家政

 Literacy, Communication and Numeracy are important building blocks to learning, living working, and accessing to services.
 The curriculum will be spaced appropriately with students placed in the appropriate modules.
 The baseline will be for students to acquire money skills and time management skills when they graduate from the school.